Saints WR Chris Olave discharged from hospital after concussion, to return to New Orleans with team

 CHARLOTTE, N.C.
-(AP) — Saints wide receiver Chris Olave has been discharged from Carolinas Medical Center and will return to New Orleans on Sunday night with his team.
+(AP) — Saints wide receiver Chris Olave was discharged from Carolinas Medical Center and allowed to return to New Orleans on Sunday night with his teammates after taking a hard hit on a pass over the middle in a 23-22 loss to the Carolina Panthers.

+The throw prompted Saints quarterback Derek Carr to defend himself after the game following criticism from an ex-teammate.

-Olave sustained a concussion in the first quarter of Sunday's game against the Carolina Panthers following a scary hit from safety Xavier Woods, resulting in him being placed on a backboard and taken to the hospital for observations.
+Olave sustained a concussion in the first quarter following a scary hit from Panthers safety Xavier Woods, resulting in him being placed on a backboard and taken to the hospital for observations.

 Olave was coming across the middle on a pass route when he was sandwiched by Woods and cornerback Dane Jackson.
 Woods appeared to lead with his shoulder, but collided with Olave's head as he was attempting to catch the ball on the run.